JBShady/COD5-Remastered/README.md

 * Increased volume of Insta-Kill active loop sound
 * Double points now effects Carpenters and Nukes giving +800 and +400 respectively
 * Double points stack on all maps like originally scripted.
 However, it has been capped at only giving up to 4x for balance.
-* Fixed killing grops of zombies instantaly allowing the player to bypass the powerup limit
+* Fixed killing groups of zombies instantly allowing the player to bypass the powerup limit

 ### Perks
 * Quick Revive now works on solo giving 3 possible extra lives, togglable under the "Difficulty" setting in Game Options.
 * Renamed hintstring from saying to buy "Revive" to "Quick Revive".
 * Jugger-nog abilities and health regeneration behaves the same on all maps using improvements from Der Riese.
 * Double Tap Root Beer now gives a 33% damage buff for bullet weapons, togglable under the "Difficulty" setting in Game Options.
-* Originally a bug, Perks disabling for a second after purchase is now a feature representing the perk cycling bottles, purchase hintstring now temporarily disappears during this
+* Originally a bug, Perks disabling for a second after purchase is now a feature representing the machine cycling bottles, purchase hintstring now temporarily disappears during this

 ### Traps
-* All electric traps last for 30 seconds with a 30 second cooldown, except for Shi No Numa which is 60 for balance
+* All electric traps last for 30 seconds with a 30 second cooldown, except for Shi No Numa which has 60 second cooldowns for balance reasons
-* All levers return to upward posistion when not in use to prevent glitches but will not be usable until cooldown completes and the lights turn green
+* All levers return to upward position when not in use to prevent glitches
 * Fixed bug where traps would not slow down player, but players with Jug that do not stand still in traps can still avoid the slow down
 * Fixed traps sometimes displaying yellow lights on Der Riese
 * Fixed potential thread leaks with electric traps and flogger trap